gallardorafael/sentinel-cloud/README.md

 SENTINEL Cloud is the server-side of SENTINEL, focused on performing heavier operations that can't be done on SENTINEL Edge.
 The functionalities of SENTINEL Cloud can be accessed via RESTful APIs, this is the control central for accesing advanced AI features, as well as raising alerts in the central system.

 SENTINEL Cloud includes extended AI functionalities such as:
-- Face detection
+- General object detection
-- Face recognition
-- License plate detection and recognition
+- Face detection and recognition
-- Crowd counting

-SENTINEL Cloud is also the control central to raise events and alerts such as:
-- Anomaly detection
-- Blacklisted person alert
-- Blacklisted license plate alert
+- Military inventory estimations: ships, trucks, planes, personnel
+- Possible bases or observation posts

 ## SENTINEL Tasks
 There are two main tasks that SENTINEL aims to bring to UAVs: